PeterVRC/Neptune-4-Pro---Power-usage-tests/README.md

 8. Heated Bed - INNER.
 Target 60degC - Max heating being used:

-   375W, reducing to 360W quite quickly as it heats up.
+   137W, reducing to 130W quite quickly as it heats up.

+    It takes about 3 minutes to reach the Target Temp.

-9. Heated Bed - OUTER.
+10. Heated Bed - OUTER.
 Target 60degC - Max heating being used:

    375W, reducing to 360W quite quickly as it heats up.

-10. BOTH the Hotend and the BOTH Heated Beds operating.
+11. BOTH the Hotend and the BOTH Heated Beds operating.
 Hotend 200DegC, Beds 60degC:

     360W, reducing to 340W quite quickly, then down to 295W for the main heating time (2mins approx).